naninovel/docs/docs/guide/visual-scripting.md

     <iframe src="https://www.youtube-nocookie.com/embed/N856vi18XVU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+Some of the essential Naninovel events can be automatically routed to PlayMaker FSMs.
+For this, create a global [user event](https://hutonggames.fogbugz.com/default.asp?W148) with an appropriate name and use it inside an FSM.
+Here are the available event names:

+- `Naninovel/Engine/OnInitialized`
+- `Naninovel/ScriptPlayer/OnPlay`
+- `Naninovel/ScriptPlayer/OnStop`
+- `Naninovel/StateManager/OnGameSaveStarted`
+- `Naninovel/StateManager/OnGameSaveFinished`
+- `Naninovel/StateManager/OnGameLoadStarted`
+- `Naninovel/StateManager/OnGameLoadFinished`

-It's also possible to broadcast [PlayMaker events](https://hutonggames.fogbugz.com/default.asp?W128) from naninovel scripts using `@playmaker` command:
+It's also possible to broadcast custom PlayMaker events from naninovel scripts using `@playmaker` command:

 ```
 @playmaker EventName
 ```

-— will invoke "EventName" in all the active FSMs on scene.
+— will invoke a global user event named "EventName" in all the active FSMs on scene.

 ## Other Solutions